netolizano/ExampleCode/README.md

 >UI
 This is a Web Project that contains the User Interface.
+Here you will find 2 webForms:
+1. Full ajax using Telerik WebForms Ajax Controls.
+2. A basic search form, that call a WebAPI service using Ajax

 The mapping between "Entities Classes" and "Model Classes" are made using a tool called [AutoMaper](http://automapper.org/)